simonhmartin/asynt/README.md

 ## How does asynt infer synteny blocks?

-There are some sofisticated tools that use probabilistic approaches for infering synetny blocks.
+There are some sofisticated tools that use probabilistic approaches for infering synteny blocks.
 This is not one of those.

 The algorithm has three steps:
 1. Alignments are split into ‘sub-blocks’ that each correspond to a unique tract of the reference assembly.